 Akasha is an associate with Cultivating Leadership.
 He stands for people’s growth and is especially interested in adult development across cultural differences.
 He does a good bit of work helping to foster diversity, equity, access, and inclusion in organizations and institutions of higher learning.
 He facilitates retreats and other experiences for connecting people across social identity differences, such as men’s retreat for heterosexual men and men from the LGBTQI+ community and developmental lab experiences for White and Black, Indigenous, People of Color.
 He teaches Gender Inequality and Developmental Psychology at St. George’s University in Grenada.
 He holds a Ph.D. in Human Development from Fielding Graduate University.
 He is a professional certified coach (PCC).

+Vernice believes that leaders can learn to expand their own impact and agility through presence, connection and awareness across contexts.
+With over 20 years of experience working with global Fortune 500 companies and large nonprofits, Vernice Jones creates experiential leadership programs and leadership development solutions that connect and drive business results.
 Vernice is a director and faculty of adult development at Georgetown University’s Institute for Transformational Leadership.
-She graduated from the University of Maryland with an undergraduate degree in Economics.
-She also holds a Masters degree in Finance and a Masters in Business Administration from the University of Maryland’s Robert H. Smith School of Business.
-Vernice has completed coaching certification through the Coaches Training Institute, and ORSC (Organizational and Relationship Systems Coaching).
 She has been designated by the International Coaching Federation as an MCC (Master Certified Coach).
+She graduated from the University of Maryland with an undergraduate degree in Economics, a Masters degree in Finance and an MBA from the University of Maryland.
 Vernice has worked on a number of community development projects including an Origami camp for girls in South Carolina, an English language program for Chinese seniors, and a program for church elders at a church with locations in South Africa, Zambia and Nigeria.
 Since the Covid-19 pandemic began, Vernice has led Women’s Leader Circles to support women leaders.